emlearn/emlearn-micropython/README.md

 We assume that micropython is installed in the same place as this repository.
 If using another location, adjust `MPY_DIR` accordingly.

-You should be using the latest MicroPython 1.21 (or newer).
+You should be using the latest MicroPython 1.22 (or newer).
-For MicroPython 1.20, [this patch](https://github.com/micropython/micropython/pull/12123/files) is needed.

 #### Build